Prime Minister of Hungary

 The prime minister of Hungary (Magyarország miniszterelnöke) is the head of government of Hungary.
 The prime minister and the Cabinet are collectively accountable for their policies and actions to the Parliament, to their political party and ultimately to the electorate.
 The current holder of the office is Viktor Orbán, leader of the Fidesz – Hungarian Civic Alliance, who has served since 29 May 2010.

 According to the Hungarian Constitution, the prime minister is nominated by the president of Hungary and formally elected by the National Assembly.
-Constitutionally, the president is required to nominate the leader of the political party who wins a majority of seats in the National Assembly as prime minister.
+Constitutionally, the president is required to nominate the leader of the political party that wins a majority of seats in the National Assembly as prime minister.
 If there is no party with a majority, the president holds an audience with the leaders of all parties represented in the assembly and nominates the person who is most likely to command a majority in the assembly, who is then formally elected by a simple majority of the assembly.
 In practice, when this situation occurs, the prime minister is the leader of the party winning a plurality of votes in the election, or the leader of the senior partner in the governing coalition.

 Official title

 The title of Hungary's head of government in Hungarian is miniszterelnök.
-Literally translated, this means "minister-president".
+Translated, this means "minister-president".
 However, since "prime minister" or "premier" is the more usual title in a parliamentary system for a head of government in English-speaking nations, the title is translated as "prime minister" by most English sources.

 History of the office

+The longest-serving prime minister is incumbent office-holder Viktor Orbán, who held the position from 6 July 1998 to 27 May 2002 and from 29 May 2010 until present-day.
+He surpassed Kálmán Tisza as the longest-serving prime minister on 30 November 2020.
+If the years are counted cumulatively, with 19 years in total as of 2025.

 Palatine of Hungary

 The palatine (comes palatii, comes palatinus, later palatinus (regni), nádorispán/nádor, nádvorný župan / nádvorný špán, later: palatín/nádvorník, Palatin) was the highest dignitary in the Kingdom of Hungary after the king (a kind of powerful Prime Minister and supreme judge) from the kingdom's rise up to 1848/1918.

-Initially, he was in fact the representative of the king, later the vice-regent (viceroy).
+Initially, he was the representative of the king; later, the vice-regent (viceroy).
 In the early centuries of the kingdom, he was appointed by the king, later elected by the Diet of the Kingdom of Hungary.
 After the Habsburgs solidified their hold of Hungary, the dignity became an appointed position once again.
 Finally, it became hereditary in a cadet (junior) branch of the Habsburg dynasty after King Francis appointed his brother Joseph.